 - 1. Volume sets of different RAID levels may coexist on the same Raid Set. - 2.
-Up to 128 Volume Sets in a Raid Set can be created by the RAID controller. - 3.
-The maximum addressable size of a single volume set is not lim ited to 2TB, because the controller is capable of 64-bit LBA mode.
-However the operating system itself may not be capable of addressing more than 2TB.
+Up to 128 Volume Sets in a Raid Set can be created by the RAID controller.

 To create Volume Set from a Raid Set, expand the Volume Set Functions in the main menu and click on the Create Volume Set link.
-The Select The Raid Set To CreateOn It screen will show all existing Raid Sets.
+The Select The Raid Set To Create On It screen will show all existing Raid Sets.
 Tick on the Raid Set where you want to create the Volume Set and then click on the Submit button.